How Benjamin Franklin Invented Machine Learning in 1720

 1. Pick a Micro Skill: Choose one small, specific skill you want to improve this week (e.g., writing a SQL query, refactoring a function, kneading bread, drawing a face)

-2. Find Your Spectator: Find one single, high quality example of that skill done perfectly
+2. Find Your Spectator: Track down a single, high quality example of that skill executed perfectly

-3. Run One Loop: Spend 30 minutes trying to replicate it from memory.
-Then, compare your work to the original, and write down just three specific differences
+3. Run One Loop: Spend 30 minutes replicating it from memory.
+Then compare your work to the original and record three precise differences

 That’s it.
 By running a single, conscious loop, you’ll have already started practicing like Franklin and learning like a neural network.